mi60dev/lareact/README.md

 # Lareact

-Laravel + React startup project
+Laravel + React startup project.

+This project will help you start developing your app right away.
+It contains the most basic front-end and back-end features to start developing platform based on Laravel and React JS. (back-end in development)